trevorstephens/gplearn/doc/intro.rst

 original node.
 The resulting tree forms an offspring in the next generation.

-Functions and terminals are randomly chosen for replacement as controlled by the p_point_replace parameter which guides the average amount of replacement to perform.
+Functions and terminals are randomly chosen for replacement as controlled by the ``p_point_replace`` parameter which guides the average amount of replacement to perform.

 .. image:: images/gp_ops_point.png
     :align: center

 **Reproduction**

-Should the sum of the above genetic operations' probabilities, as set by their independent probabilities, be less than one, the balance of genetic operations shall fall back on reproduction.
+Should the sum of the above genetic operations' probabilities be less than one, the balance of genetic operations shall fall back on reproduction.
 That is, a tournament winner is cloned and enters the next generation unmodified.

 .. _termination: